Marseille Beaches Guide, France

 Plage du Petits Rocas Blanc in Prado Nord, rinsed by good quality sea water but coated with rather coarse sand backed by a large expanse of gravel.

-Petits Rocas Blanc gravel.
-Walkable in bare feet but unattractive and it heats up more than the sand.
+Petits Rocas Blanc gravel is just about walkable in bare feet on sunny day but unattractive and it heats up more than the sand.